Perfluorocarbon emulsions: Oxygen therapeutics

 A third approach to oxygen delivery is to move perfluorocarbon molecules into positions where they can enhance the flow of oxygen through the lower parts of the oxygen cascade.
 While it is difficult to observe the positioning of the perfluorocarbon molecules directly, molecules positioned in the right places between red blood cells and mitochondria may reduce resistance to oxygen flow.
 In cases where the oxygen tension at the mitochondria are very low, this would expose nearby red blood cells to lower oxygen tensions and cause them to offload more oxygen as described by the oxygen–hemoglobin dissociation curve.
 The most notable example is dodecafluoropentane emulsion (DDFPe, formerly EchoGen, now NanO2).
-The drug is injected intravenously then the perfluorocarbon molecules then spread widely before eventually passing through the lungs whey they are evaporated and exhaled.
+The drug is injected intravenously then the perfluorocarbon molecules spread widely before eventually passing through the lungs whey they are evaporated and exhaled.
 The drug showed very strong results in animal studies of acute ischemic stroke, heart attack and other indications.
 The drug was tested in a Phase Ib/II clinical trial in 24 patients who had reduced blood flow to the brain due to acute ischemic stroke, where it was intended to increase oxygen delivery to the brain to keep the tissue alive until blood flow could be normalized.
 The high dose group of patients in the clinical trial had improved functional independence compared to placebo, though the number of patients tested was small and there were confounding factors including differences in stroke severity, so larger clinical trials are needed to confirm the effect.
 Another perfluorocarbon, perfluorooctyl bromide, has been shown in animal studies to collect in tumor tissue and increase oxygenation of those tumors, potentially by improving the flow of oxygen from red blood cells.